Samsar4/Bug-Bounty-tips-from-Twitter/README.md

 # Bug Bounty Tips from Twitter
-This is a collection of Bug Bounty Tips collected from infosec professionals and bug hunters on Twitter.
+This is a collection of Bug Bounty Tips collected from security researchers / bug hunters on Twitter.

 ### Another useful resources
 * [Curated list of Bug Bounty Writeups](https://github.com/devanshbatham/Awesome-Bugbounty-Writeups)